twizzler-operating-system/twizzler-public/doc/overview.md

   * Traditional Unix users, groups, etc., are not used in Twizzler.
 Instead, we provide a more robust and fine-grained security mechanism based on cryptographically signed capabilities, security contexts, and content-derived names.

+Twizzler programs must be _statically linked_ at the moment.
+This limitation will soon be removed.
+A Twizzler program typically has the following core components:

+  * The program itself, the executable.
+  * The program is linked to musl, a C library, to provide a C standard library.
+  * The program is also linked to Twix (libtwix), a library that emulates the Linux system call interface (needed for musl to be happy).
+  * Finally, we link to libtwz, the Twizzler standard library, which provides a runtime for Twizzler (eg. fault handling, userspace-level object management, etc).

 Twizzler's primary abstractions, of which there are few, build the base of the system.
 Further structure can be imposed on objects in userspace, but the core system provides only the following: